erufen/.github/profile/README.md

 > Command Lines Interface

 ### IMRI APPS
-> Interface for Mutual and Reactive Interaction
+> Interface for Mutual and Reactive Interaction.
->
 > Interface para aperfeiçoar a interação da computação/robotica com a realiade externa ao chip.
->
 > **Mutual and Reactive Interaction Architecture.
->
-> computer interaction with environment**
+> computer interaction with environment**.
 >  - [X] Human Interaction (and Animal)
 >  - [X] Interaction with the Environment (plants, ground, water, and the earth)
 >  - [X] Interaction with Another Computer